AnandRituraj/MailMerge-pro/README.md

    - See which emails were sent successfully
    - Option to start over and send more emails

+### AI Job Application Mode

+1. **Configure Email Account**:

+   - Same as standard mode

+2. **Upload Targets**:

+   - Enter job information manually (name, email, job description, company profile)
+   - Or upload a CSV/JSON file with columns for name, email, jobDescription, and companyProfile
+   - Enter your resume text or upload a PDF resume (max 5MB)

+3. **Generate AI Email**:

+   - Select a recipient from the list
+   - Click "Generate Email" to create a personalized job application email
+   - Verify and edit the generated email and subject if needed
+   - Add attachments (your resume, cover letter, etc.)

+4. **Review and Send**:

+   - Check your AI-generated emails
+   - Review attachments
+   - Click "Send Emails" to send your job applications

+5. **View Results**:
+   - See which emails were sent successfully
+   - Option to start over and send more applications

 ## Multiple Email Addresses and BCC Recipients

 MailMerge Pro supports sending to multiple email addresses per recipient: